gauenk/stnls/README.md

 The fold and unfold operations native to Pytorch handle the transformation between (i) a batch (B) of images (sized HxWxC) to (ii) a batch (B) of image patches (sized PxPxC).
 The total memory cost for a unfolding a single image is HxWxPxPxC.
-We would like to also separately tile and process each patch's K neareset neighbors, requiring a memory cost of HxWxKxPxPxC.
+We would like to also separately tile and process each patch's K neareset neighbors, requiring a memory cost of HxWxKxPxPxC (see `scatter`).
 An example color image (C=3) of size HxW = 256x256 with patch size P = 11 and K = 14 neighbors requires about 4.96 GB using float32.
 This memory expansion of x1694 (originally only ~3MB) for *only the data* (no deep networks yet) limits the use of patch-based networks.

 - Limited Resolution: The example image of 512x512 is small compared to standard native image resolution from cameras.
 For example, the iPhone 11 camera has 1792x828 pixels.